faanross/faanross.github.io/content/posts/course01.md

 **Let's explore each a little more:**
 1. ***Parent-Child Relationships***

-As we know there exists a tree-like relationship between processes in Windows, meaning an existing process (`Parent`), typically spawn other processes (`Child`).
-And since in the current age of Living off the Land malware the processes themselves are not inherently suspiocus - after all they are legit processes commonly used by the system - we are more interested in the relationship with Parent and Child.
+As we know there exists a tree-like relationship between processes in Windows, meaning an existing process (`parent`), typically spawns other processes (`child`).
+And since in the current age of `Living off the Land` malware the processes themselves are not inherently suspicious - after all they are legit processes commonly used by the system - we are more interested in the relationship between processes.
 We should always ask: *what spawned what*?

+{{< figure src="/img/minime.gif" title="" class="custom-figure" >}}

 Because often we'll find a parent process that is not suspicious by itself at all, and equally a child process that we'd expect to see running.
 But the fact that this specific parent spawned that specific child - we'll that's sometimes off.
 A great example